JPMorgan Chase & Co. (NYSE:JPM) Shares Sold by Investment Advisory Services Inc. TX ADV

 JPMorgan Chase & Co.
 Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, April 30th.
-Investors of record on Friday, April 5th will be issued a dividend of $1.15 per share.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, April 30th.
+Stockholders of record on Friday, April 5th will be issued a $1.15 dividend.
+This is an increase from JPMorgan Chase & Co.’s previous quarterly dividend of $1.05.
 The ex-dividend date is Thursday, April 4th.
-This represents a $4.60 dividend on an annualized basis and a dividend yield of 2.31%.
-This is a positive change from JPMorgan Chase & Co.’s previous quarterly dividend of $1.05.
-JPMorgan Chase & Co.’s dividend payout ratio (DPR) is currently 25.89%.
+This represents a $4.60 annualized dividend and a dividend yield of 2.31%.
+JPMorgan Chase & Co.’s payout ratio is presently 25.89%.

 JPMorgan Chase & Co operates as a financial services company worldwide.
 It operates through four segments: Consumer & Community Banking (CCB), Corporate & Investment Bank (CIB), Commercial Banking (CB), and Asset & Wealth Management (AWM).
 The CCB segment offers deposit, investment and lending products, cash management, and payments and services; mortgage origination and servicing activities; residential mortgages and home equity loans; and credit cards, auto loans, leases, and travel services to consumers and small businesses through bank branches, ATMs, and digital and telephone banking.